lakshyakaviya/Adversarial-Robustness-of-Fraud-Detection-Models/README.md

 # Adversarial-Robustness-of-Fraud-Detection-Models
 Status: work in progress — preliminary results below.
 The threat model, attack implementation, and first evasion experiments are complete.
 The full degradation sweep and cross-model comparison are in progress.

-A follow-on study to credit-card-fraud-detection, which built a leakage-safe fraud detection pipeline on the [IEEE-CIS](https://www.kaggle.com/competitions/ieee-fraud-detection) dataset.
+A follow-on study to credit-card-fraud-detection, which built a leakage-safe fraud detection pipeline on the [IEEE-CIS Dataset](https://www.kaggle.com/competitions/ieee-fraud-detection).
 That project asked how well can we detect fraud?
 This one asks the question that matters once a model is deployed: what happens when the fraudster knows the model exists and adapts?

 ## Motivation